Dastak (1970 film): Music

-Dastak was released when the nation was gripped by the western rhythms prevalent in the music of music directors like R.D.
-Burman.
-The film's music director stood his ground as a maestro of classical rhythms on the dholak and raga based melodies.
+The film's music director stood his ground as a maestro of classical rhythms on the dholak and raga-based melodies.
 The music of Dastak stood out for its allegiance to the classical traditions of raga-based melodies by its music director Madan Mohan, who managed to get from Lata Mangeshkar, ostensibly her best performance as a playback singer.

 Lyrics

 The film is known for its poignant lyrics by lyricist Majrooh Sultanpuri, especially in capturing the painful state of the story's female protagonist, Salma — be it a dramatic statement about the society: "Hum hai mataye koocha bazaar ki tarah, Uthti hai har nigaah kharidaar ki tarah" or the silent pain of "Mai Ri mai ka se Kahoon peer apne jiya ki..."

 Songs

+The playback singing by Lata Mangeshkar and Mohammed Rafi was highly praised, particularly the renditions of “Baiyan Na Dharo” (Raga Charukesi) and “Mai Ri, Main Kaa Se Kahoon” (Raga Marwa), which remain celebrated as masterpieces of Hindi film music.
+Madan Mohan’s ability to use classical ragas in a way that heightened the film’s emotional intensity has been noted by music scholars and critics alike.